ipcamit/KIMPortableModels.jl/docs/src/index.md

 ## License

-kim_api.jl is released under the MIT License.
+KIM.jl is released under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments